 Springfield Township

-From 18th-century stone colonials to post-war cul-de-sacs, Springfield Township captures the arc of Pennsylvania suburbia.
-This Montgomery County community—just 14 miles north from Center City Philadelphia—is known for strong public schools, wooded parks, and well-established neighborhoods with lasting demand.
+From 18th-century stone colonials to postwar cul-de-sacs, Springfield Township captures the arc of Pennsylvania suburbia.
+Located in Montgomery County, about 14 miles north of Center City Philadelphia, Springfield Township PA real estate is known for strong public schools, wooded parks, established neighborhoods, and steady buyer demand.Table of Contents:

-❋ At a glance: Springfield Township real estate ❋
+At a glance: Springfield Township real estate

-Variety in styles: You’ll find historic stone houses, brick twins, Cape Cods, mid-century splits, plus select newer builds.
+- Variety in styles: You’ll find historic stone houses, brick twins, Cape Cods, mid-century splits, plus select newer builds.

-Steady value: Well-kept properties and steady demand have kept home values reliable year after year.
+- Steady value: Well-kept properties and steady demand have kept home values reliable year after year.

-Family-friendly inventory: Most homes have 3-4 bedrooms, generous yards, and access to parks, schools, and local shops.
+- Family-friendly inventory: Most homes have 3-4 bedrooms, generous yards, and access to parks, schools, and local shops.

-Quick-moving: Homes, especially near desirable schools, don’t sit on the market long.
+- Quick-moving: Homes, especially near desirable schools, don’t sit on the market long.

-Mix of owners and renters: Most properties are owner-occupied, but the township has a healthy, professionally managed rental market.
+- Mix of owners and renters: Most properties are owner-occupied, but the township has a healthy, professionally managed rental market.

 REAL ESTATE SNAPSHOT